 Bishop's Waltham Museum Trust was founded in 1984 to establish and maintain a museum in Bishop's Waltham.
 Our purpose is to collect, preserve and exhibit items of historical and archaeological interest relating to the town and local area.
 The collection has increased over the years and continues to this day to provide a focus for the local community to participate in the heritage of the town and the surrounding area.

-Today the Museum is situated in the beautiful grounds of Bishop's Waltham Palace, where it is housed in the only remaining part of the lodgings built by Bishop Langton in 1495.
+Today the Museum is situated in the beautiful grounds of Bishop's Waltham Palace, where it is housed in the only remaining part of the lodgings built by Bishop Beaufort in 1438-43.
 This part of the palace was converted into a farmhouse in the 17th century, preserving important parts of the structure.
-The timber framed building with its huge fireplaces and bread oven provides an ideal setting in which to display our many local artefacts.
+The timber framed building with its huge fireplaces and bread ovens provides an ideal setting in which to display our many local artefacts.

 Bishop's Waltham Palace in its prime in the 15th century